tolstosup/Practice-2/README.md

 # Practice work
-* Practice work on discipline "Data Structures and Algorithms",
+* Practice work on discipline "Data Structures and Algorithms"
-* contains realisations of already known algorithms,
+* Contains realisations of already known algorithms
-* like Graham's algorithm to find ConvexHull of point set.
+* like Graham's algorithm to find ConvexHull of point set

 # Structure of repository:
 * SDIA_PR2 is executable file